 - Individual advice agencies and professional advisers (£50): This category is for professional advisers, such as freelance trainers and other consultants working in the field, as well as small/local advice agencies.
 This category also aims to clarify the distinction between individual or local advice agencies and national advice agencies.
 One membership covers all advisers, including paid staff and volunteers, within the organisation.

-- Individual membership (£20): Although NAWRA membership is essentially aimed at advice organisations, we introduced this category for those individuals who may be retired, who otherwise wish to remain in the sector, who may be students and for those whose employers are not willing to cover the organisational fees.
+- Individual membership (£20): Although NAWRA membership is essentially aimed at advice organisations, we introduced this category for those individuals who may be retired, who otherwise wish to remain in the sector or who may be students.
 The new structure allows these individuals to join at a lower membership rate if they are self-funding.

 Apply to join NAWRA